Larkin Seiple

 Larkin Seiple (born 1985) is an American cinematographer.
-He was cinematographer for Cop Car and both of the director duo Daniels' feature films, Swiss Army Man and Everything Everywhere All at Once.
+He worked with Jon Watts on Cop Car (2015) and Wolfs (2024) and with the director duo Daniels on Swiss Army Man (2016) and Everything Everywhere All at Once (2022).

-Biography
+Early life

 Seiple grew up in Seattle, Washington, attending high school at Seattle Academy of Arts and Sciences, and later attended Emerson College.